nextstrain/nextstrain.org/content/docs/01-getting-started/03-zika-tutorial.md

 Your command prompt will change to indicate you are in the build environment.
 (If you want to leave the build environment, run the command `exit`.)

-If you installed Nextstrain components [using Conda](../getting-started/installation#install-augur-with-conda) remember to activate your environment with:
+If instead you installed Nextstrain components [using Conda](../getting-started/installation#install-augur-with-conda), remember to activate your environment by running:

 ```
 conda activate nextstrain